MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 ## Share panel

 When you select the share action, a share panel is displayed.
 The share panel is where you select Microsoft Dataverse users and teams in your organization, and share your process with them.
+You can search for any user to invite to your process in the Dataverse tenant.

 When sharing a process with others, the option to automatically send an email invitation is selected.
 As co-owners or contributors, they're asked to help you manage the process or add new recordings, respectively.
 There's a link in the email invitation that leads them to the shared process.